William Belfield, Private 290871, 1/7th Battalion, Cheshire Regiment

 After recovering from his wounds, William was posted to the 3/7th Battalion (the Regimental Reserve), before rejoining the 1/7th Cheshire’s at Wardan, Egypt in July 1916.

 Unfortunately, he soon became ill and returned to England in November 1916.
 He was discharged on medical grounds on 12th April 1917 and was awarded a Silver War Badge.
-Despite returning home to his family (now residing at 8 Hollins Road, Macclesfield), William’s health continued to deteriorate and he died on 25th July 1917.
-His death was reported in the Macclesfield Times on 27 July 1917.
+Despite returning home to his family (now residing at 67 Saville St, Macclesfield), William’s health continued to deteriorate and he died on Sunday 22 July 1917.
+His death was reported in the Macclesfield Times on 27 July 1917:

-Private William Belfield is buried at Macclesfield Cemetery and the grave (plot ref.
+Private William Belfield was buried at Macclesfield Cemetery on 25 July 1917 and the grave (plot ref.
 X.15108) is marked with a CWGC headstone.
 The Commonwealth War Graves Commission holds casualty details for Private William Belfield, and he is listed on the Imperial War Museum’s Lives of the First World War website.

 Brother of Private Joseph Belfield, who served in France with the Royal Army Medical Corps; Private John Belfield, who served in Egypt with the Cheshire Regt and died of wounds on 5 October 1918; and Private Thomas Belfield, who served with the Shropshire Light Infantry.